Back-to-back inclusive dijets in DIS at small $x$: Gluon Weizs\"acker-Williams distribution at NLO: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Zhongbo Kang and Feng Yuan for valuable discussions.
+We are grateful to Zhongbo Kang, Feng Yuan and Jian Zhou for valuable discussions.
 F.S. is supported by the National Science Foundation under grant No. PHY-1945471, and partially supported by the UC Southern California Hub, with funding from the UC National Laboratories division of the University of California Office of the President.
 T.S. kindly acknowledges support of the Polish National Science Center (NCN) Grants No.\,2019/32/C/ST2/00202 and 2021/43/D/ST2/03375.
-B.P.S. and R.V. are supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under DOE Contract No.~DE-SC0012704 and within the framework of the Saturated Glue (SURGE) Topical Theory Collaboration.
+B.P.S. and R.V. are supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics, under DOE Contract No.~DE-SC0012704 and within the framework of the Saturated Glue (SURGE) Topical Theory Collaboration.R.V.'s work is also supported in part by an LDRD grant from Brookhaven Science Associates.